Calebh101/force-semicolon/README.md

 ## 0.3.4 - 2/5/25

-- Bug fix affecting if statements (and others that use this) that do not have braces
+- Bug fix affecting if statements that do not have braces (and others that can utilize this)
 - Improved documentation

+## 0.3.5 - 2/9/25

+- Added commands to fix files

 # Is this perfect?